aweissman11/frontend-movie-tracker/README.md

 * What are your learning goals for this project?
 What drives us in this project?
 Laura: Learn redux and get more comfortable in React
-Kevin: Learn the react transitions module and Redux
+Kevin: Learn the react transitions module and Redux and do this project in SCSS
 Aaron: Hammer home OOP principles, improve refactoring abilities, learn Redux

 * What is your collaboration style?
 How do you feel about pair programming vs. divide-and-conquer approaches?